-From its humble beginnings on WBUR in 1987, Car Talk has grown to a public radio powerhouse.
-It is heard on more than 370 stations by an audience of more than 2 million people each week, making it one of public radio's most successful shows ever.
+From its humble beginnings on WBUR in 1987, Car Talk grew to a public radio powerhouse.
+It's heard by more than 4 million people a week on more than 600 radio stations and via podcast, making it one of public radio's most successful shows ever.

 Car Talk is surpassed in on-air listenership by only one program; Berman's second hit comedy for NPR, Wait Wait...Don't Tell Me!

 When Car Talk proved that there is an audience for smart comedy from NPR, program executives asked Berman to create another show with a similar sensibility.
 The result, in 1998, was NPR's Wait Wait...
 Don't Tell Me!